SimonLammmm/exorcise/README.md

 |     ...           |     Arbitrary columns   included in the input file.                                |

 ## About
-Exorcise was developed by Dr Simon Lam, University of Cambridge, mailto:sl681@cam.ac.uk.
+Exorcise is developed and maintained by Dr Simon Lam, University of Cambridge, mailto:sl681@cam.ac.uk.

 ## License
 This code is licensed under the Creative Commons Zero v1.0 Universal license.

+Ad-hoc Exorcise uses [BLAT](https://kentinformatics.com/#BLAT), which is available free for academic, personal, and non-profit uses.

+## Citation
+If you use Exorcise in your work, please cite Lam, S., Thomas, J.C. & Jackson, S.P.
+Genome-aware annotation of CRISPR guides validates targets in variant cell lines and enhances discovery in screens.
+Genome Med 16, 139 (2024). https://doi.org/10.1186/s13073-024-01414-4.